jeffThompson/ChanceAndRandomness-OLD/Week01.md

 ## MORNING
 **Introductions, syllabus**
-- hello, what we're going to work on, using Github
+- Hello, what we're going to work on, using Github

 **What are "chance operations"?**
 - "Chance operations" are methods used by visual artists, designers, composers, poets, etc to make decisions in their work, effectively removing their hand and mind from at least part of the process of making